kvz/airbud/README.md

 ## Example

+Say you're writing an app that among things, retrieves public events from the GitHub API.

-Using [environment variables](https://npmjs.org/package/environmental), your test environment can have `GITHUB_ENDPOINT` of `"./fixtures/github-events.json"`, while in production, it's `"https://api.github.com/events"`.
+Using [environment variables](https://npmjs.org/package/environmental), your production environment will have a `GITHUB_ENDPOINT` of `"https://api.github.com/events"`, but when you `source envs/test.sh`, it can be `"file://./fixtures/github-events.json"`.

-Now just let `Airbud.fetch` the `options.url`: `process.env.GITHUB_ENDPOINT`, and it will either serve the fixture, or the real thing, depending which environment you are in.
-This makes it easy to test your app's event parsing capabilities, without having to worry about Github ratelimiting, downtime, or sloth when running your tests:
+Now just let `Airbud.fetch` the `process.env.GITHUB_ENDPOINT`, and it will either retrieve the fixture, or the real thing, depending which environment you are in.

+This makes it easy to test your app's depending functions, without having to worry about GitHub ratelimiting, downtime, or sloth when running your tests.
+All of this while without making your app aware or changing it's flow.

 ```javascript
 var Airbud = require("airbud");